 Play Caption

-Keep in mind that, even though the Mexican Día de muertos is the most well-known rendition of this holiday, this celebration is also important in many other Spanish speaking countries, each with its own particularities.
-Our friend Julia, for example, tells us that in Ecuador people customarily drink colada de mora (blackberry smoothie) for Día de muertos:
+Día de los muertos is also important in many other Spanish-speaking countries, each with its own version.
+According to Julia, in Ecuador, people customarily drink colada de mora (blackberry smoothie) for Día de los muertos:

 ...y que en Ecuador y en otros países se la toma